|Salary:||The starting salary will be from £35,211 up to £43,267 on Grade F, depending on qualifications and experience|

 Health Economics in Exeter is thriving, underpinning methodological and applied research in the Institute of Health Research and more broadly across the College of Medicine and Health and its internal and external partners.
 Working in the vibrant and rapidly expanding Health Economics Group you will have the opportunity to be part of exciting research collaborations and partnerships with a range of local, regional, national and international partners.

-- Have a relevant PhD or demonstrate equivalent research experience/qualifications.
+- Have a relevant PhD or have equivalent research experience/qualifications

 You can view the Job Description and Person Specification document here.

 We are a member of the prestigious Russell Group of research-intensive universities and in the top 150 universities in the world (Times Higher Education World University Rankings 2019).
 We combine world-class teaching with world-class research, achieving a Gold rating in the Teaching Excellence Framework Award 2017.

 Our research income in recent years means we’re fastest growing UK Research University and we seek to answer some of the most fundamental issues facing humankind today through this.
 98% of our research is international quality (2014 Research Excellence Framework) and we encourage proactive engagement with industry, business and community partners to enhance the impact of research and education and improve the employability of our students.